hspeiser/Slide/electron/README.md

 This will start Electron in development mode, automatically connecting to the web server at port 5000.

-### Method 3: Use the standalone mode (Recommended)
+### Method 3: Use the standalone mode

-For quick testing without needing to run the web server (best for local development):
+For quick testing without needing to run the web server:

 ```
 cd electron